bump-sh/github-action/README.md

 ## Usage

-Start by creating a documentation on [Bump.sh](https://bump.sh).
+Start with creating a documentation on [Bump.sh](https://bump.sh).
 Then add one of the following workflow file to your GitHub project

 _Important: [actions/checkout](https://github.com/actions/checkout) has to be called **before this action**._